tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 <img src="images/swaggerhub_ui_toggle.png"/>

 Most importantly, as you're working in the Editor, SwaggerHub allows you to *save your work*.
-With the free Swagger Editor, your content is just kept in the browser cache, with no ability to save it.
+With the free Swagger Editor, your content is just kept in the browser cache, with no ability to save the file in the cloud.
 When you clear your cache, your content is gone.
 As a result, if you use the standalone Swagger Editor, you have to regularly copy the content from the Swagger Editor into a file on your own computer each time you finish.

 You can save your specification document directly in SwaggerHub, or you can reference and store it in an external source such as GitHub.